An open letter to those building the new layers of infrastructure in web3.

 What started as a decentralized, peer-to-peer, immutable network called Bitcoin, has grown into a huge ecosystem of innovations that leverage blockchain technology.
 Crypto.
 Magic internet money, if you will.

-At times, I feel we forget where it all started, and don’t spend enough time looking at where we’re going.
+At times, I feel like we’ve forgotten where it all started.
 What are we actually doing here?
 Are we just looking for ways to multiply our cash in the shortest amount of time?

 No, that’s not it.
 That can’t be it.